 Our board of directors generally uses market quotations to assess the value of our investments for which market quotations are readily available.
 We obtain these market values from independent pricing services or at the bid prices obtained from at least two brokers or dealers, if available, or otherwise by a principal market maker or a primary market dealer.
 The Investment Adviser assesses the source and reliability of bids from brokers or dealers.
-If the board of directors has a bona fide reason to believe any such market quotations are not reflect the fair value of an investment, it may independently value such investments by using the value of price that it uses with respect to assets for which market quotations are not readily available.
+If the board of directors has a bona fide reason to believe any such market quotations are not readily available.